+To construct an arch of positive length $\ell$, start with a wall $W$ of length $\ell$.
+As above, use a 0-2 move to create an arch of length $0$.
+We extend this arch to length $\ell$ using the following two steps: \begin{enumerate}[label={(\arabic*)}] \item Perform a sequence of $\ell$ 0-2 moves along the base of the wall $W$. \item Perform a sequence of $\ell$ 3-2 moves to turn the artificial membrane into an $(\ell+2)$-gon. \end{enumerate} Figure~\ref{fig:extendArch} illustrates this extension procedure for the case $\ell=4$.

-\begin{observation} An arch of length $\ell$ can be \emph{removed} using a series of $\ell$ 2-3 moves, followed by $(\ell+1)$ 2-0 moves.
-Specifically, we can do this using the following two steps. \begin{itemize} \item First, by going backwards through the extension procedure, we reduce the length to $0$ using a series of $\ell$ 2-3 moves, followed by $\ell$ 2-0 moves. \item We then use an additional 2-0 move (the inverse of the arch-creation move shown in Figure \ref{fig:arch0-2}) to destroy the arch. \end{itemize} \end{observation}
+\begin{observation} An arch of length $\ell$ can be \emph{removed} using a unimodal sequence consisting of $\ell$ 2-3 moves followed by $(\ell+1)$ 2-0 moves.
+Specifically, we can do this using the following two steps: \begin{enumerate}[nosep,label={(\arabic*)}] \item By going backwards through the extension procedure, reduce the length to $0$ using a unimodal sequence consisting of $\ell$ 2-3 moves followed by $\ell$ 2-0 moves. \item Use an additional 2-0 move (the inverse of the arch-creation move shown in Figure~\ref{fig:arch0-2}) to destroy the arch. \end{enumerate} \end{observation}

 Creating an arch on a spine $P$ is useful because doing so has ``minimal impact'' on the structure of $P$.
-To pin down this intuition, we introduce some more terminology.
-The vertex incident with \emph{both} the artificial 2-cell and the artificial monogon is called the \textbf{artificial vertex}.
-A vertex incident with the artificial 2-cell but \emph{not} with the artificial monogon is called a \textbf{subdividing vertex}; an arch of length $\ell$ yields $\ell+1$ such vertices.
-A vertex incident with \emph{neither} the artificial 2-cell nor the artificial monogon is called a \textbf{natural vertex}.
+To pin down this intuition, let $W$ denote a wall of length $\ell$ for $P$, and let $Q$ denote the spine obtained by using $W$ to add an arch of length $\ell$ to $P$.
+For each vertex $v$ of $Q$, we classify this vertex into one of the following types: \begin{itemize} \item Call $v$ an \textbf{artificial vertex} if it is incident to \emph{both} the artificial membrane and the artificial monogon; there is exactly one such vertex. \item Call $v$ a \textbf{subdividing vertex} if it is incident to the artificial membrane, but \emph{not} incident to the artificial monogon; there are exactly $\ell+1$ such vertices. \item Call $v$ a \textbf{natural vertex} if it is incident to \emph{neither} the artificial membrane nor the artificial monogon. \end{itemize} Observe that there is a natural bijection between the vertices of $P$ and the \emph{natural} vertices of $Q$; there is also a natural bijection between the buttresses of $W$ and the subdividing vertices of $Q$.